paoloalba/tf_api/README.md

 The web app is mobile compatible.

+Bulma CSS is employed for html styling (https://bulma.io/),

 ### Train your model

 To reproduce the steps to generate the card detector model, or to train your own, please refer to https://github.com/paoloalba/dev_tf_model